shyamtala003/assignment-1/Readme.md

  - I leaned how z-index property actualy works.
  - I leaned about how i can change font properties of placeholder

+## This Project took around 3:00 Hours to complate.

 ## Author

 - [@shyamtala](https://github.com/shyamtala003)